GrandEchoWhiskey/harvard-cs50-game-projects/Tanks/README.md

 ### TankControll.cs
 This script is responsible for the main game logic.
 It handles the movement and rotation of the tank, turret, and muzzle.
 It also handles shooting and reloading, and updates the player's score and the UI text accordingly.

-### CameraControll.cs
-This script handles the first-person camera movement.
-It allows the player to look around with the mouse and switch between first-person and third-person views.

-### Bullet.cs
-This script defines the behavior of bullets.
-It sets the speed and direction of the bullet, and destroys it when it collides with an object.

-## Credits
-This game was created by Eric Wolf.
-The tank and bullet models were downloaded from the Unity Asset Store.
-The battlefield environment was created by Eric Wolf using Unity's terrain tools.

-## About Creating

 Creating rotations for different parts of a tank in a game can be a bit challenging, as each part may require a different type of rotation.
 In this tank game, the tank, turret, and muzzle all required different types of rotations.

 The tank movement was relatively straightforward, as it only required the tank to rotate left or right and move forward or backward.
 This was done using Unity's built-in Rigidbody component and the tank's Transform component.